pyne/scipy2012/abstract.rst

 Thus the emerging value of PyNE is that it allows new users to shortcut the tedious and error prone process of writing their own tools to parse these obtuse data and output file formats.
-The current unfortunate state of affairs is due in part to huge institutional inertia on the part of the maintatiners of such formats.
+The current unfortunate state of affairs is due in part to huge institutional inertia on the part of the maintainers of such formats.
 This manifests as a reluctance to develop or refactor new and existing codes in a modern open source manner.
-PyNE seeks to gain human efficiency via a shared set of solutions rather than having every developer around the country and world replicate the same parsing steps.
+PyNE seeks to gain human efficiency via a shared set of solutions rather than having every developer around the world replicate the same parsing routines.

 Another major challenge for the community of PyNE developers is maintaining the BSD license while explicitly avoiding any code which may be subject to